grimicorn/danholloran-me/source/_posts/easily-get-your-clients-browser-information.md

 ---
-layout: post
+extends: _layouts.post
-title: Easily Retrieve Browser Information
+title: "Easily Retrieve Browser Information"
 date: '2015-03-28 22:58:24'
 image:
-  featured: 'photo-1422513391413-ddd4f2ce3340.jpeg'
+  featured: '/uploads/photo-1422513391413-ddd4f2ce3340.jpeg'
 ---

 As we all know not all browsers like to behave the same.
 Also many clients just click the Big Blue E and do not know what browser they use.
 Such and such is broken in IE, Firefox, etc. Obviously with the rise of the ever green browsers this is not always an issue but when it is http://yourbrowser.is/ is your best friend.
 It allows you to send your client a specific link to send you important information about your clients browser.